MAHMOUDMAMDOH8/OLAP_Dimensional_Modeling_for_Advanced_Analytics/README.md

 - [Tech Stack & Tools](#TechStack&Tools)

 # Aim

-To modernise data reporting solution for Northwind through Dimensional Modeling.
+To modernize the data reporting solution for Northwind through Dimensional Modeling.

-# Identifying Business Requirements
+Identifying Business Requirements

-There are many business Processes that can be derived from the Northwind database through the E-R diagram.
-However, we will be focusing on one processes:
+There are many business processes that can be derived from the Northwind database through the E-R diagram.
+However, we will be focusing on one process:

-    Sales Overview: Overall sales reports to understand better, what is being sold to our customers, what sells the most, where and what sells the least, the goal is to have a general overview of how the business is going.
+    Sales Overview: Overall sales reports to better understand what is being sold to our customers, what sells the most, where, and what sells the least.
+The goal is to have a general overview of how the business is performing.

-hear is the ERD for northint OLTP
+Here is the ERD for Northwind OLTP:

 ![northwind-oltp-erd](https://github.com/MAHMOUDMAMDOH8/OLAP_Dimensional_Modeling_for_Advanced_Analytics/assets/111503676/3e6d12ef-fa3a-4f03-82fb-c867b65bc343)